WeblateOrg/weblate/docs/admin/projects.rst

 Project
 -------

-To add new resource to translate, you need to create translation project first.
+To add new component to translate, you need to create translation project first.
 The project is sort of shelf, in which real translations are folded.
-All resources in same project share suggestions and dictionary, also the translations are automatically propagated through the all resource in single project (unless disabled in resource configuration).
+All components in same project share suggestions and dictionary, also the translations are automatically propagated through the all component in single project (unless disabled in component configuration).

 The project has only few attributes giving translators information about project.